cloh-jzhang/cloh-jzhang.github.io/_posts/2016-01-02-southern-california.md

 	<img src="{{ '/assets/img/death_valley/golden_canyon.jpg' | prepend: site.baseurl }}" alt="" height="340px" width="520px">
 </figure>

-Golden Canyon was our first sense of scale: trapped within it's barren hold, it's easy to forget that the canyon is but a tiny fraction of the park's wonders - a small branch on a Giant Sequoia.
+Golden Canyon was our first sense of scale: trapped within its barren hold, it's easy to forget that the canyon is but a tiny fraction of the park's wonders - a small branch on a Giant Sequoia.
 Back at the trailhead, the valley expanded again for miles left and right, and the mountains loomed steady ahead.

 With the sun setting, we hurried to Badwater Basin, famous for  its geography and its salt.
 The lowest point in North America, the basin is the final resting point for flash floods.
 The rainwater quickly evaporates, leaving behind salt that accumulates into a wide field of white crystal.
-Exploring the area until the sunset bled through a slit between two distant mountains, we walked back with a lingering taste of salt in our mouths.
+Exploring until the sunset leaked through a slit between far away mountains, we walked back with a lingering taste of salt in our mouths.

 <figure>
 	<img src="{{ '/assets/img/death_valley/badwater_basin.jpg' | prepend: site.baseurl }}" alt="" height="350px" width="600px">